Lymphatic Education

 The growing popularity of the lymphatic system has led to an increase in tools such as brushes, mitts, and creams that claim to support lymphatic flow.

-While brushing and rigorous massage can help stimulate circulation, true lymphatic drainage techniques follow the body’s natural pathways, using gentle, skin-stretch movements in specific directions to encourage fluid to move toward the lymph nodes for filtration.
+While brushing and rigorous massage can help stimulate circulation (blood flow), true lymphatic drainage techniques follow the body’s natural pathways, using gentle, skin-stretch movements in specific directions to encourage fluid to move toward the lymph nodes for filtration.
 These techniques are based on clinical methods developed by pioneers such as Dr Emil Vodder and Dr Albert Leduc, whose work established the structured, directional approach used in lymphatic therapy today.

 Lymphatic Care FAQs